rjmunro/sofie-core/packages/documentation/docs/user-guide/installation/installing-sofie-server-core.md

       - core

   # Choose one of the following images, depending on which type of ingest gateway is wanted.
-  # If using the Rundown Editor, then none of the below images are needed.
-  # The Rundown Editor can be found here: https://github.com/SuperFlyTV/sofie-automation-rundown-editor

   # spreadsheet-gateway:
   #   image: superflytv/sofie-spreadsheet-gateway:latest